rtCamp/Frappe-Manager/docs/guides/python-node-versions.md

 ## Package management with uv

 All benches use `uv` for Python package management (with pip as an automatic fallback for packages uv cannot handle).
-This is built in and not configurable - there is no `use_uv` setting in `bench_config.toml`.
+This is built in and not configurable; there is no `use_uv` setting in `bench_config.toml`.

 !!! info "See also"
-    [App Management](app-management.md) - the same `fm update` command also adds apps or switches an app to another branch/ref.
+    [App Management](app-management.md): the same `fm update` command also adds apps or switches an app to another branch/ref.